 Let's be honest, we all wouldn't mind living the seemingly plush life of a celebrity every once in a while.

-The show, which will premiere its next season on Australian screens on January 3, provides a sight for the eyes as pampered celebs are thrown into a jungle where they have to fend for themselves, win challenges and sometimes lose a little bit of dignity as they vie for small comforts we often take for granted.
+The show, which premiered a brand new season on April 2nd, provides a sight for the eyes as pampered celebs are thrown into a jungle where they have to fend for themselves, win challenges and sometimes lose a little bit of dignity as they vie for small comforts we often take for granted.

 Going by past seasons tantrums, dramatic weight loss and tell-all interviews, it seems the show really does go all out in putting celebrities well and truly out of their comfort zone... well almost.

-The show itself is indeed filmed in a rather remote location, with previous series being filmed in none other than the Kruger National Park, Africa - a long way from the bustling inner city hubs of Sydney and Melbourne where many of the contestants usually reside.
+The show itself is indeed filmed in a rather remote location, with previous series (and the 2023 season) being filmed in none other than the Kruger National Park, Africa - a long way from the bustling inner city hubs of Sydney and Melbourne where many of the contestants usually reside.

 But when it comes to the set, it seems there might be some allowances - that's if other seasons and international versions of the show are anything to go by.